 Prosecutions under anarchy laws present possible First Amendment concerns, as the individuals targeted hold dissident political viewpoints.

-Supreme Court denies injunctive relief to individuals indicted under New York's anarchy law
+Court denied injunctive relief to individuals indicted under New York's anarchy law

 Justice Hugo L. Black wrote the Court’s decision in Samuels, which relied primarily on Younger.
 He saw no reason to believe that the plaintiffs would suffer irreparable injury from state prosecution.